mojofunk/ardour-docs/bugs/untracked.md

 - When notes are selected and the keyboard is used to move notes, and undo/redo should not be created for each move, perhaps a timeout is needed.

-- Hide midi note when in draw mode and cursor is within another midi note.

 - Hard coded key commands for internal midi editing should be configurable actions/key bindings.